Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 [RPi Pico][7] + [ESP8266][8]     | `pico_esp8266`  | `✅ RP2040` | `✅ ESP8266`   | WiFi 2.4     | WiFiAP

 > 🔄 OTA updates, 🌐 Connectivity, ⚙️ Provisioning

-> ¹ PlatformIO currently does not support this board, but you can still flash the Blynk.NCP firmware using `upload_ncp`.
-Please use [this `Arduino IDE` example][arduino_ide] the Primary MCU.

 ## Custom boards